 I am registered under the Disclosure Scotland PVG scheme (Protection of Vulnerable Groups).

 I have a wide range of experience working with individuals and couples in a variety of settings.
 Currently most of my work is within my own private practice in Glasgow but I have also worked within various counselling agencies and currently work as a counsellor within the Scottish Prison Service.
 I have experience of working with EAP (Employee Assistance Programme) clients.

-Please get in touch by completing the form if you would like more details or to arrange an appointment at my premises in the south side of Glasgow or at my base in Glasgow city centre.
+Please get in touch by completing the form if you would like more details or to arrange an appointment at my offices in the south side of Glasgow or East Kilbride.